MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<outline>}}
 #### Civil Service Academy of Vekllei

 The *Civil Service Academy* (VCSA) is a training school for middle and senior civil servants and interior policy researchers.
 Located in the borough of Callaisn in the Home Islands, it primarily trains servants of the domestic government apparatuses, and provides tertiary courses in governance and management related to its primary disciplines.
 The VCSA also trains directors of key state assets, and provides education resources for bureau industry.

+Most Vekllei nationals in Commonwealth offices are also trained at the VCSA.

 {{</outline>}}